wadejong/Summer-School-Materials/VectorSIMD/README.md

             sum += x[i];
         }
 ~~~
-(for recent versions of GCC and Intel compilers prefer to use `#pragma omp simd reduction(":sum)` and enable OpenMP on the command line).
+(for recent versions of GCC and Intel compilers prefer to use `#pragma omp simd reduction(+:sum)` and enable OpenMP on the command line).

 If the compiler thinks there is a dependency, but you are confident there is not, you can insert a pragma before the loop.
 E.g.,
 ~~~